My Quiet Kitchen

 3. Pour into a small saucepan over low to medium-low heat.
 Whisking frequently, cook for about 5 minutes until thickened and creamy.

-4. If it gets TOO thick, simply whisk in another 1 or 2 teaspoons of maple syrup and a tablespoon of milk.
+4. If it gets too thick, simply whisk in another 1 or 2 teaspoons of maple syrup and a tablespoon of milk.

-And that's it.
-Your vegan condensed milk is ready to add richness to your coffee or chai tea and add irresistible decadence to your scones, cakes, brownies, and cookies!
+Add richness to your coffee or chai tea, and add irresistible decadence to your vegan scones, cakes, brownies, and cookies!

 milk mixture inside small sauce pan prior to heating.